AhmedKhattab01/data_stucture/src/binary_tree/README.md

 # Binary Tree
-BinaryTree class is used to allow coder to create and use a binary tree with multiple pre implemented methods
+BinaryTree class is used to allow coder to create and use a binary tree with multiple pre implemented methods such as (add, remove, Traverse in-order,etc...)

 ## Usage
 **Add() : Void**